What is PDRN? The Salmon Skincare Trend Explained.

 The Benefits of PDRN

-Boosts Skin Regeneration – PDRN encourages cell turnover, helping with wound healing, acne scars, and overall skin texture.
+• Boosts Skin Regeneration – PDRN encourages cell turnover, helping with wound healing, acne scars, and overall skin texture.

-Stimulates Collagen Production – More collagen means plumper, firmer, and more youthful-looking skin over time.
+• Stimulates Collagen Production – More collagen means plumper, firmer, and more youthful-looking skin over time.

-Reduces Inflammation and Repairs Damaged Skin – If you struggle with redness, sensitivity, or irritation, PDRN has soothing properties that can help calm things down and repair your skin.
+• Reduces Inflammation and Repairs Damaged Skin – If you struggle with redness, sensitivity, or irritation, PDRN has soothing properties that can help calm things down and repair your skin.

-Does it work?
+Does It Work?
 My Experience with PDRN

 Best PDRN Skincare Products to Try

-If you’re curious about giving PDRN a shot (without, you know, actually getting shots), here are some of the products that the Korean girls are loving:
+If you’re curious about giving PDRN a shot (without, you know, actually getting shots), here are some of the products that the Korean girls are loving.

-Best Overall: Rejuran Moisture Treatment Ampoule
+Best for Oily Skin: Rejuran Moisture Treatment Ampoule

 Best Vegan Alternative: VT Cosmetics PDRN 100 Essence